Drop Impact Dynamics of Complex Fluids: A Review: Abstract

 \section{Abstract}

-The impact of fluid drops on solid substrates has widespread interest in ink-jet printing, agricultural pesticides, and many other industrial coating and spraying applications.
-A large body of experimental and theoretical work has been done to understand the impact dynamics of Newtonian fluids, yet we are far from understanding the drop impact of complex fluids.
+The impact of fluid drops on solid substrates has widespread interest in many industrial coating and spraying applications, such as ink-jet printing and agricultural pesticide sprays.
+Many of the fluids used in these applications are non-Newtonian, that is they contain particulate or polymeric additives that strongly modify their flow behaviour.
+While a large body of experimental and theoretical work has been done to understand the impact dynamics of Newtonian fluids, we as a community have much progress to make to understand how these dynamics are modified when the impact fluid has non-Newtonian rheology.
 In this review, we outline recent experimental, theoretical, and computational advances in the study of impact dynamics of complex fluids on solid surfaces.
-Here, we provide an overview of this field, with our discussion segmented by different material constitutions.
+Here, we provide an overview of this field that is geared towards a multidisciplinary audience.
+Our discussion is segmented by two principal material constitutions: polymeric fluids and particulate suspensions.
 Throughout, we highlight promising future directions, as well as ongoing experimental and theoretical challenges in the field.